eddie-energy/architecture/arc42/05-building-block-view/index.md

     Important Interfaces
     Black boxes -->

 The building block view is presented through a description of the system using levels.
 Level 1 shows the overall system along with all the main building blocks.
 Level 2 focuses on some building blocks from Level 1.
 Level 3 focuses on building blocks from Level 3 and so on.
-To decompose the system into building blocks we have used functional decomposition on the main functionality of the framework (as discussed in Section 3: [Context and Scope](../03-context-and-scope/index.md)).
+To decompose the system into building blocks we have used functional decomposition on the main functionality of the framework.

 ## Level 1